mauropalsgraaf/fpscala-workshop/workshop.md

   intEq.equal(3, 4) // false
 ```

-This is nice, but it's very likely that we want to abstract upon typeclasses.
+This is nice, but it's very likely that we want to abstract using typeclasses.
 Later, when we implement the foldable typeclass, you will see why we want to abstract over it.
 How do we get our type class instance?
 Implicits to the rescue!
 We can tell Scala that we want to implicitly rely on something.
 This will be verified at compile-time, so no runtime problems at all.
 We call this implicit evidence.
 Assume the following dummy setup.
-We have a new typeclass call empty.
+We have a new typeclass called empty.
 The helloWorldIfEmpty takes a parameter a and will implicitly summon the Eq instance and the Empty instance.
 Both must be in scope, but don't have to be specified explicitly.

 ```
 trait Empty[A] {